-Our principal short-term liquidity needs are to fund our working capital (\$30.7 million at June 30, 2006, which our management believes is sufficient for our present requirements), to pay amounts due within 12 months for the launch of our eight spare satellites (approximately \$57 million) and to make any initial payments to procure our second-generation satellite constellation and upgrade our gateways and other ground facilities, in an amount not yet determined.
+Our principal short-term liquidity needs are to fund our working capital (\$30.7 million at June 30, 2006, which our management believes is sufficient for our present requirements), to pay amounts due within 12 months for the launch of our eight spare satellites (approximately \$57 million) and to make any initial payments to procure our second-generation satellite constellation and upgrade our gateways and other ground facilities, in a total amount not yet determined, but which will include approximately \$9.8 million payable to Alcatel under the Authorization to Proceed as described in "Prospectus Summary-Recent Developments."
 During 2006, we also expect to contribute an aggregate of \$2.1 million to our pension plan.
 We expect to fund these requirements with cash on hand (\$21.1 million at June 30, 2006), cash flow from operations (\$3.2 million for the six months ended June 30, 2006), proceeds from the sale of our common stock to Thermo Funding Company (whose remaining commitment under the standby stock purchase agreement at June 30, 2006 was \$185 million), and borrowings under the revolving credit facility of our credit agreement (of which \$35.0 million was undrawn at June 30, 2006).

-Our principal long-term liquidity needs are to fund our working capital, including any growth in working capital required by growth in our business, to pay the costs of procuring and deploying our second-generation satellite constellation and upgrading our gateways and other ground facilities, which we expect to aggregate \$1.0 to \$1.2 billion between now and 2014, and to fund the costs of our independent gateway operator acquisition strategy, in an amount not determinable at this time.
+Our principal long-term liquidity needs are to fund our working capital, including any growth in working capital required by growth in our business, to pay the costs of procuring and deploying our second-generation satellite constellation and upgrading our gateways and other ground facilities, which we expect to aggregate \$1.0 to \$1.2 billion between now and 2014, and to fund the cash requirements of our independent gateway operator acquisition strategy, in an amount not determinable at this time.
 We expect to fund our long-term capital needs with the proceeds from this offering, the \$100.0 million delayed draw term loans and the revolving credit facility under our credit agreement, the remaining funds available from sales of our common stock under Thermo Funding Company's standby stock purchase agreement and, most importantly, \$600 million to \$800 million of cash from our operations.